 When you’re going through a divorce, you feel like you’re out of control most of the time.
 It’s not surprising, then, that your stress level is usually off the charts.

 When you experience something that you perceive to be stressful, your body reacts in a very specific way.

 Your heart rate rises and your breath gets shallow and quick.
 Your brain sends out a battalion of stress hormones designed to help your body deal with the threat at hand.
-In short, your body gets ready to fight or to run.
+In short, your body gets ready to fight, run, or freeze.

 Here’s the problem.

-The fight or flight response is supposed to be a temporary biological state.
+The fight, flight or freeze response is supposed to be a temporary biological state.